Minty-2004/ARIMA-Model-Predictive-Forecasting-Strategy/README.md

 This project implements and backtests an **ARIMA Time Series Model to forecast stock prices** using Python.
 The strategy generates a **buy signal** when:

-1. The **prediction for the closing price of the next day is higher than the previous**, and
+1. The **prediction for the closing price of the next day is higher than the previous**

 ---